watson/stackman/README.md

   the callsite line (default: `7`)
 - `filter` - Accepts a single path segment or an array of path segments.
   Will filter out any stack frames that matches the given path segments.
-- `sync` - Set to `true` if you want stackman to behave synchronously.
-  If set, the result will be returned and the callback will be ignored (default: `false`)

 The `stackman` function takes two arguments: